We assist in helping you recovery outstanding judgements, from Small Claims and District Court verdicts.

 Judgement Recovery

 Judgment recovery is the process of collecting money or assets owed by a debtor after a court has issued a formal judgment.
 A court judgment determines that a debt is legally owed, but the court is generally not responsible for the actual collection of the funds; that responsibility falls to the winning party (the judgment creditor).
+We assist the following in Judgement recovery services;

 Private Investigations

-Private investigators find hidden assets using financial record analysis (bank statements, taxes, credit reports), public record searches (property, business filings, vehicles), surveillance, digital forensics (online footprints, cryptocurrency), and interviews with associates, often employing forensic accounting and Open-Source Intelligence (OSINT) to trace concealed wealth for divorce, bankruptcy, or debt collection.
+Private investigators find hidden assets using financial record analysis (bank statements, taxes, credit reports), public record searches (property, business filings, vehicles), surveillance, digital forensics (online footprints), and interviews with associates, often employing forensic accounting and Open-Source Intelligence (OSINT) to trace concealed wealth for divorce, bankruptcy, or debt collection.
 They uncover hidden bank accounts, secret properties, unreported income, or assets transferred to shell companies.

 Fee Structure